Waschina/cobrar/README.md

 - Feature trim: A range of functionalities in sybil are not part of cobrar.
 - In cobrar, R's garbage collector handles memory management, including memory associated to C++-objects and the pointers to these.
 - Simplifications in class and function architecture
-  - No more Class "SysBiolAlg" nor derived classes.
+  - No more Class "SysBiolAlg" nor sub-classes.
 Different algorithms have their own function and detailed documentation of their return variables.
 - Performance (i.e., computation time) improvements in certain procedures:
   - identification of dead-end metabolites
   - reading SBML files,